Canada’s forests are classified in four main ways: ecozone, forest region, forest composition, and plant hardiness zone.

 |Montane||British Columbia and Alberta||Douglas-fir, lodgepole pine, ponderosa pine, trembling aspen|

 |Subalpine||British Columbia and Alberta||Engelmann spruce, subalpine fir, lodgepole pine|

-Canada’s plant hardiness zones are well known to Canadian gardeners.
-The map of plant hardiness zones outlines where various types of trees, shrubs and flowers will most likely survive across the country, based on the average climatic conditions of each area.
+- Canada’s plant hardiness zones are well known to Canadian gardeners.
+The map of plant hardiness zones shows where various types of trees, shrubs and flowers are most likely to survive across the country, based on the average climatic conditions of each area.

-The original hardiness zones were developed in the early 1960s.
-Since that time, Canada’s climate has changed and climate mapping techniques have improved.
-Canadian Forest Service scientists have updated the plant hardiness zones using more recent data, and incorporating the effect of elevation into the original variables.
+- The original hardiness zones were developed in the early 1960s.
+Since then, Canada’s climate has changed and climate mapping techniques have improved.
+Scientists with the Canadian Forest Service have updated the plant hardiness zones using more recent data, and incorporating the effect of elevation into the original variables.